keystonejs/keystone-storage-adapter-azure/README.md

 - **etag**: The etag of the stored item.
 This is equal to the MD5 sum of the file content.

+### Known issues

+- The adapter always overwrites files regardless of overwrite options.
+- The mimetype does not get set correctly when uploading files.

 # License

 Licensed under the standard MIT license.
 See [LICENSE](license).